Risk Profile

 Risk profile chart with the top-N checkbox enabled, narrowing the display to the two best actions ranked by expected value.

-Also, you can hide any action chart on the Risk profile by clicking on the Legend.
-For example, I have clicked the legend "Start a business" to hide its chart.
+You can also hide any action on the chart by clicking its entry in the legend.
+Click it again to bring it back.
+In the example below, I clicked the legend item "Start a business" to hide its curve.

 Risk profile chart after clicking the Start a business legend entry to hide its series, leaving only the remaining actions visible.

-* Hiding legend works only when you are not already filtering the actions based on Expected value.
+* Hiding an action from the legend only works when you are not already filtering the actions by expected value.

 Showing all possible values (Another perspective of Risk Profile)